-A bidding war occurs when more than one buyer submits an offer on the same property, and competition pushes buyers to raise the price or improve the terms.
-Multiple offers do not automatically mean a bidding war, and the highest price does not always win.
+Bidding wars occur when more than one buyer submits an offer on the same property, and competition pushes buyers to raise the price or improve the terms.
+Multiple offers do not automatically result in bidding wars, and the highest price does not always win.
 Sellers often consider closing dates, financing strength, conditions, and overall certainty alongside price.

 Ontario has traditionally used a closed, or blind, bidding system where buyers submit offers without knowing the details of competing bids.
-That system is still widely used.
-Sellers now also have the option to allow open bidding, where specific offer details can be disclosed so buyers can see how they compare.
-Open bidding is optional, not mandatory, and is used selectively depending on the property and the seller’s comfort level.
+That system still sees widespread use.
+Sellers now also have the option to allow open bidding, which allows them to disclose specific offer details so buyers can see how they compare.
+Sellers can choose whether to use open bidding, and they use it selectively based on the property and their comfort level.

 For buyers in today’s market